gvwilson/thirdbit/src/fiction/makers-return/index.md

 "Isn't that right, Mouse?"

 "Yes."
-The little bot's voice was no longer bass-deep.
+The little bot's voice was no longer tinny.
 Sindy wasn't sure why it had decided to change it, but she supposed it had something to do with all the time Mouse was spending with Z40 and Z51.